websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

    :lines: 11-26
 ```

-The site's `ContentStructure` objects are listed in JSON.
+The site's `ContentStructure` objects appear in JSON.

 ## Get Web Content Structure by Id